-The interpreter has a "history" function that allows previous lines to be recalled by pressing the up arrow key on the keyboard.
-Multiple keypresses will recall earlier commands, and if you overshoot the mark, you can advance to later commands by pressing the down arrow key.
-This allows prior commands to be repeated with or without modification.
-For example, in line 1 defines a new procedure that prints the value of x^3 , line 2 calls this procedure, and line 3 shows the numeric result.
+The interpreter has a "history function" that allows scrolling through previous commands by pressing the keyboard's up and down arrow keys.
+This facilitates repeating prior commands, with or without modification.
+For example, in line 1 defines a new procedure that prints the value of the cube of x, line 2 calls this procedure, and line 3 shows the numeric result.
 The fourth line was created by pressing the up arrow key twice, to recall the first line.
 Then the left arrow key was pressed twice to move the editing cursor (blinking vertical line on the monitor) just to the right of the 3.
 At this point, pressing the backspace key deleted the 3, and pressing the numeral 4 on the keyboard changed the exponent to a 4.
-Finally the return ("enter") key was pressed, and the interpreter responded with an oc> prompt.
+Finally the return ("enter") key was pressed, and the interpreter responded with an oc prompt.
 Now typing the command foo() produced a new numeric result.